-When you deploy a release package, you can click the Activity Log tab in the Release Package view to see the status of the deployment tasks that are initiated.
+In Release Manager, when you deploy a release package, you can click the Activity Log tab in the Release Package view to see the status of the deployment tasks that are initiated.
 This lets you know if the deployment task was successfully initiated and whether it successfully completed or failed.